blaisebir/ecommerceProject/README.md

 ## Project: E-Commerce Data Analysis

 ### Overview
-This project presents is a comprehensive analysis of an e-commerce dataset.
+This project is a comprehensive analysis of an e-commerce dataset.
 The dataset contains information about shops, products, and listings, including details like product titles, descriptions, prices, sold counts, and item preferences.

 ### Key Features
 - **Duplicate Listing Identification**: The notebook includes a method to identify duplicate listings within each shop.
 Duplicates are determined based on identical product titles, descriptions, and prices.